Names of World War II: Second World War

-On 3 September 1939, the day Britain declared war on Germany due to its invasion of Poland, the magazine The Times became the first newspaper in the world to call the war as the Second World War, using the phrase: "The Second World War broke out yesterday".
-Following The Times' use of name, every British media and official document used this term.
+On 3 September 1939, the day Britain declared war on Germany following the invasion of Poland, the newspaper The Times became the first in the world to refer to the conflict as the Second World War, stating: "The Second World War broke out yesterday".
+Following this, British media and official documents widely adopted the term.

 World War II

-Ten days after the declaration of war by Britain and France, Time Magazine became the first American magazine to call it World War II by publishing the statement:

-World War II began last week when Britain and France declared war on Germany.
+Ten days after the declaration of war by Britain and France, Time became the first American magazine to call the conflict World War II, publishing the statement: "World War II began last week when Britain and France declared war on Germany."